grpc/proposal/A66-otel-stats.md

     serialization.
 *   When new attempts are created on the call along with information on whether the attempt was a transparent retry or not.
-(Attempts are created after name resolution but before the LB pick.)
+(Attempts are created after name resolution and after any xDS HTTP filters but before the LB pick.)
 This is also when it's expected for the `CallAttemptTracer` to be created.
 *   When an attempt ends.
 This will be needed for future stats around retries and hedging.
 This information can also be propagated through the